-Panda, et al. (2015) found that various awareness tools (i.e., stories and folklore evoked in flipbooks, posters, and wall paintings based on the local understanding of insurance and risk-pooling mechanisms) improve beneficiaries' awareness.
-The findings suggest that the enrolment rates can be increased through frequent interactions and communication of concepts to the public (Panda, Chakraborty, & Dror, 2015).
-Philip, et al. (2016) found that the enrolment rate is high among families having pre-existing disease(s) or having a member who is chronically ill (Philip, Kannan, & Sarma, 2016).
-El-Sayed, et al. (2015) managed the analysis in 48 countries through a quasi-experimental design.
-They found a higher enrolment rate for the chronically ill compared to the general population in various health insurance schemes in many LMICs (El-Sayed, et al. 2016).
-Another study in Kenya showed that the sick chronically had, despite having a borderline significance, 22 percent greater odds of coverage compared to those without a chronic disease (Kazungu & Barasa, 2017).
+Panda et al. (2015) found that various awareness tools (i.e., stories and folklore evoked in flipbooks, posters, and wall paintings based on the local understanding of insurance and risk-pooling mechanisms) improve beneficiaries' awareness.
+The findings suggest that the enrolment rates can be increased through frequent interactions and communication of concepts to the public [32].
+Philip et al., (2016) found that the enrolment rate is high among families having pre-existing disease(s) or having a member who is chronically ill [23].
+El-Sayed et al. (2015) managed the analysis in 48 countries through a quasi-experimental design.
+They found a higher enrolment rate for the chronically ill compared to the general population in various health insurance schemes in many LMICs [33].
+Another study in Kenya showed that the sick chronically had, despite having a borderline significance, 22% greater odds of coverage compared to those without a chronic disease [10].

 Kotoh et al. (2018) employed a multi-level perspective to examine the reasons for enrolment and retention in the Ghana's National Health Insurance Scheme via canvassing household survey 20 months after educational and promotional activities to improve enrolment and retention rates.
 The results indicated factors influencing enrolment and retention in NHIS can be multi-dimensional across all stakeholders.
-People enroled and renewed their membership because of NHIS benefits and health provider's positive behaviour.
-Barriers to enrolment and retention included poverty, traditional risk-sharing arrangements influencing people to enrol or renew their membership only when they need healthcare, dissatisfaction with health providers' behaviour, and service delivery challenges (Kotoh, Aryeetey, & Van Der Geest, 2018).
+People enroled and renewed their membership because of NHIS benefits and health provider's positive behavior.
+Barriers to enrolment and retention included poverty, traditional risk-sharing arrangements influencing people to enrol or renew their membership only when they need healthcare, dissatisfaction with health providers' behavior, and service delivery challenges [15].
 A Meta-analysis is given in Table 1.